Tillerson 'concerned' at Turkey's Syria offensive

 Analysts say that could ignite a broader conflict across northern Syria, which could be exploited by jihadist groups including ISIS.
 ISIS fighters have recently appeared in the south of Idlib.

-Turkey's NATO allies don't want an open-ended Turkish offensive to spur another refugee exodus or give ISIS the opportunity to regroup.
+Turkey's NATO allies don't want an open-ended Turkish offensive that could spur another refugee exodus or give ISIS the opportunity to regroup.
+But for now they are not calling on Turkey to end the operation.

-But for now the western allies are not calling on Turkey to end the operation.
-British Foreign Secretary Boris Johnson, speaking alongside Tillerson, recognized that the Kurds had been a key ally in the fight against ISIS but added: "On the other hand, Turkey does have a legitimate interest in protecting its own borders and own securities as Secretary Tillerson as just said."